jitlogic/conjector/doc/APPSTATE.md

 * `:shutdown` - true when in shutdown mode;

 There are three functions implemented in this module.
-Function `init` builds or rebuilds application state by initializing/reinitializing all components in proper order.
-Function `shutdown` destroys application state by
+Function `app-init` builds or rebuilds application state by initializing/reinitializing all components in proper order.
+Function `app-shutdown` destroys application state by
 calling shutdown handlers on components (if any) in reverse order.

 ```clojure